 From Ralph Waldo Emerson Nature

 These “inaccessible stars,” formed the essence of Transcendentalism.
 Something that lifts us up and scatters us into an expanded feeling of wisdom, as well as knowledge of ourselves and the universe.

-Emerson, standing on the ground in Massachusetts, saw the same stars as physicist and humanist Alan Lightman more than 150 years later.
-Lightman, a writer and academic forever in search of anchorage in an uncertain universe, stood on the Maine shore (just like Rachel Carson) and found infinite power in the scope of stars.3
+Emerson, standing on the ground in Massachusetts, saw the same stars as physicist and humanist Alan Lightman 150 years later.
+Lightman, a writer and academic forever in search of anchorage in an uncertain universe, stood on the Maine shore (just like Rachel Carson) and found infinite power in the scope of stars.2

 I felt an overwhelming connection to the stars as if I were part of them.
 And the vast expanse of time – extending from the far distant past long before I was born and then into the long distant future long after I will die – seemed compressed to a dot.